This painting took long, long!! But it was worth it. (Find the Step by Step below in this blog post.)

 This painting is featured in my new Wall Art Calendar:

-this new video demonstration was just added to my teaching products:
+this new video was just released:

 Find it here